-The employee, or an appropriate member of the employee's department, should notify Human Resources by sending an email to: hr@schoolcraft.edu, with employee data changes.
-Please include the employee's name, college identification number, required information (address and/or telephone number), and the date the new data is effective.
+The employee, or an appropriate member of the employee's department, should provide Human Resources with employee data changes in writing, including the employee's name, college identification number, required information, and the date the new data is effective.
 The employee also should notify the Michigan Public School Employees Retirement System (MPSERS) of any name or address changes through MIAccount at www.michigan.gov/ors.